-What You Need To Know About The New U.S. Climate Assessment
+New U.S. Climate Assessment Forecasts Dire Effects On Economy, Health

 The report states that more than half the projected damages of coastal property "are estimated to be avoidable through well-timed adaptation measures."
 But Ekwurzel cautions that we can't merely adapt our way out of this mess.

 "The cost of adaptation could be quite high, and it may never be enough," she says.
-"But costs will really start skyrocketing if we don't start reigning in emissions."
+"But costs will really start skyrocketing if we don't start reining in emissions."